 - This is Pat's entire deal in Achewood.
 He is never happy unless he can find some kind of political incorrectness to complain about, and if he has nothing in his immediate life that's wrong he'll be offended on behalf of entire other groups.
 He's really an insufferable ass who uses "being offended by something that should be offensive" to make himself feel superior.

 - Jim in Ménage à 3 is a Straw Male Feminist who is shown telling a woman who is a huge fan of the Dead or Alive: Xtreme Beach Volleyball series "What woman in her right mind would play such garbage?" after calling the series sexist and degrading to women.
 They give the details of their argument to Gary later.

 Tracy: So I tell Jim, "A woman, virtual or not, is free to be as sexy as she wants!"

 Jim: And I tell her, "Well, not if it panders to the Male Gaze!"

 - South Park:

-- In another episode, Big Gay Al implores people not to sue the Boy Scouts over their policy of not allowing openly gay scout leaders, reasoning that the scouts are a private club and should be allowed to determine membership according to their own values, even if they are values that he disagrees with.
-Like the above, this is far from a unanimous (or even widespread) opinion among Real Life gay people regarding the Real Life Boy Scouts.
+- In another episode, Big Gay Al implores people not to sue the Boy Scouts over their policy of not allowing openly gay scout leaders, reasoning that the Scouts are a private club and should be allowed to determine membership according to their own values, even if they are values that he disagrees with.note This is far from a unanimous (or even widespread) opinion among Real Life gay people regarding the Real Life Boy Scouts.

 - The Popeye cartoon "Leave Well Enough Alone" has Popeye feeling sorry for the animals in a pet store so he buys them all and sets them free.
 The only animal left in the store is a parrot who says he's got a good thing with a roof over his head and three square meals a day.
 Just as all the animals are caught and about to be impounded, Popeye licenses them all and returns them to the pet shop.
 Again, the parrot admonishes "leave well enough alone."